NM-TAFE/civ-ipriot-in-class-demos/README.md

 ### Initial Setup (Basic)

-The easiest way to work with this repository during in class demonstrations is to clone it and then switch to the appropriate branch, pulling during the class to get the latest changes.
+The easiest way to work with this repository during in-class demonstrations is to clone it and then switch to the appropriate branch, pulling during the class to get the latest changes.
 Your own work should be in a separate folder that isn't part of this repository (e.g. `my-work`):

 1. Clone this repository: